Wolftribe-Network/3-node-Hetzner-Ceph-Cluster/README.md

 for the Network Address, we'll be using the internal vSwitch IP's which is a part of the 172.16.0.0/24 network. ceph will use that network to avoid data caps and bandwitdth overages

-ensure that these labels are on all 3 hosts: mds, osd & rbd
+ensure that these labels are on all 3 hosts: _admin, mds, osd & rbd

-Ceph01 should have _admin & grafana along with the other tags
+Ceph01 should have _admin, grafana & rgw as it's tags

 wait for the status column to populate with information about the servers prior to moving on to the OSD phase to allow the other nodes to get setup